chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 First, my primary project was leading the architecture redesign of our centralized storage platform.
 The old system had no clear separation between frontend and backend, making it difficult to maintain.
 So, I led the design of a completely new frontend architecture using Vue.js and TypeScript.
 This created a much more scalable, component-based system.
 As a result, our codebase became type-safe and significantly easier to work with, which really boosted the team's development speed.

 Next, on our distributed storage platform, I focused on optimizing the developer workflow.
 The project had extremely slow build times, so I migrated from Webpack to Vite, and integrated ESLint.
-The results were immediate: we cut our build times by over 60%, and the ESLint integration automatically caught and helped us fix over 300 legacy issues, which drastically improved our code quality.
+The results were immediate: we cut our build times by over 60%, and the ESLint integration automatically caught and helped us fix over 300 legacy issues, which improved our code quality.

 And third, our support team was overwhelmed with repetitive questions, so I built an AI-powered chat tool using Vue.js with Ragflow.
 This tool automated responses to common questions and helped our support team focus on more complex cases.

-Finally, on top of all that, a key part of my role was mentoring.
-I was formally responsible for three junior developers, guiding their technical growth and leading our code review process to build a strong culture of quality.
+Finally, I mentored three junior developers, overseeing their technical development and establishing a standard code review process that significantly improved our team's code quality.

 > What were your key contributions at Blitz Interactive?